 Semi-quantitative PCR and qPCR analyses were performed as previously described (Zhang, Liu, et al., 2014).
-RNA was extracted from 5-days young seedlings.
-Three biological as well as three technical repetitions were performed for each combination of cDNA samples and primer pairs.
+RNA was extracted from 5-d-old seedlings.
+Three biological and three technical repetitions were performed for each combination of cDNA samples and primer pairs.
 The primers used are listed in Supplementary Table 1.